awforsythe/sublime-unreal-snippets/README.md

 **Functions (C++)**

+- **uff** - Declare a BlueprintCallable member function
+- **ufs** - Declare a BlueprintCallable static function with a WorldContextObject parameter
+- **ufi** - Declare a pure virtual function in a native interface class
 - **ufc** - Declare a constructor that accepts a const FObjectInitializer reference (in a class header)
 - **ufr** - Define the implementation of GetLifetimeReplicatedProps (in an actor source file)